 Wendi: When we began, it wasn’t about putting out a bunch of products.
 It was about simplifying things.
 When we’ve added a new product, it has to be good, and it has to meet a specific need.
 We now have 22 SKUs, including kids’ and men’s products.

-Our new collection launching in the fall has six products that will help push wash day further away. -Mixed Chicks
+Our latest collection has five products that will help prolong day. -Mixed Chicks

 The Leave-in Conditioner is still the top-selling product.
 It’s liquid gold in the bottle!
 When we created ours, leave-in conditioners on the market were for pre-styling.
 We decided to make our leave-in a styler.
 It can be used to define and moisturize curls, and natural styles as well add texture and calm frizzies to limp and fine hair.
 You can put it in a spray bottle with water and use it as a refresher.